 The SPAD S.XIII was produced by nine manufacturers.
 8,472 were built.
 Only four are still in existence.

 The airplane in the photograph above is SPAD S.XIII C.1, serial number 16594.
-It was built in October 1918 by Kellner et ses Fils, a piano maker in Paris, France.
+It was built in October 1918 by Kellner et ses Fils, an automobile manufacturer in Paris, France.
 It did not see combat, but was shipped to the United States at the end of the War and was stationed at San Diego, California.
-It was restored by the National Museum of the United States Air Force and is painted in the markings of the airplane flown by Captain Edward V. Rickenbacker, commanding officer of the 94th Aero Squadron, American Expeditionary Forces.
+The airplane was restored by the National Museum of the United States Air Force and is painted in the markings of the airplane flown by Captain Edward V. Rickenbacker, commanding officer of the 94th Aero Squadron, American Expeditionary Forces.
 It is on display at NMUSAF, Wright-Patterson Air Force Base, Ohio.

 The airplane in the photograph below is another SPAD S.XIII C.1, serial number 7689, also built by Kellner et ses Fils, in August 1918.
 It was sent to the 22nd Aero Squadron at Colombey-les-Belles and assigned to Lieutenant Arthur Raymond Brooks.
 Brooks’ fiancée attended Smith College and he named the SPAD Smith IV in her honor.
 With this airplane, Lieutenant Brooks shot down six enemy airplanes.
 Other pilots also flew it to shoot down another five.